Lunose/Colors/README.md

-Colors by Lunose
-A game made so that I can get more familiar with pygame
+Colors by Lunose - A simple game made so I can get familiar with pygame.